Albayrak-1/Popstar-Games/README.md

 Berkay Çiçek → Developer

-Game Name :
+Game Name:

-Lost Between Walls

-Genre :
+Escape from the Maze (Menüdeki ismi baz aldık)

+Genre:
-3D Psychological Horror / Survival / Exploration
+3D Psychological Horror / Exploration

-Elevator Pitch :
+Elevator Pitch (Full Game Vision):

-Lost Between Walls is a single-player backrooms-inspired horror game where the player wakes up inside endless yellow hallways with no memory of how they arrived there.
-The player must explore abandoned areas, solve environmental puzzles, manage limited resources, and avoid terrifying entities while searching for a way out.
-The game focuses on psychological tension and environmental storytelling rather than combat.
+Lost Between Walls / Escape from the Maze is a single-player backrooms-inspired horror game where the player wakes up inside endless yellow hallways with no memory of how they arrived there.
+While the final game will focus on psychological tension and environmental exploration, this prototype demonstrates the core interactive loop.

-Core Loop :
+Core Loop (Prototype Version):

-Explore areas → Search for clues and resources → Avoid entities → Solve puzzles → Unlock new sections → Escape to the next level
+Explore the maze → Locate and collect 3 hidden keys → Avoid contact with the enemy entity → Escape to win.

-Controls :
+Controls:

-WASD → Movement
+W, A, S, D → Movement

-Mouse → Camera control
+Mouse → Camera control & UI Interaction
-Shift → Sprint
-Ctrl / C → Crouch
-E → Interact / Pick up items
-F → Flashlight
-Tab → Inventory
-Esc → Pause Menu

 Win / Loss Conditions:

-Win Condition
-Find the exit of the level and escape the Backrooms.
-Complete puzzle objectives to unlock escape paths.

-Loss Condition
-Get caught by entities.
-Lose sanity in dangerous areas.
-Run out of critical resources such as flashlight battery.

-Art Style:
-Realistic / Semi-realistic 3D
-Dark atmospheric lighting
-VHS / Analog horror visual effects
-Repetitive yellow office environments
-Minimal UI for immersive gameplay
+Win Condition: Find and collect all 3 keys within the maze to trigger the Win Scene.

+Loss Condition: Suffer physical collision (get touched) by the enemy entity, which immediately triggers the Lose Scene.

+Art Style & Current State: Greybox / Prototype Phase: The current build utilizes untextured 3D models and primitive shapes without atmospheric lighting.
+The primary focus of this milestone is to establish solid core mechanics, player movement, collision detection, and a flawless UI game loop (Menus, Win/Lose conditions) before moving on to the final visual aesthetic.